-Also known as lymphosarcoma, lymphoma is a malignant cancer of the lymphocytes, cells which can be found in almost every organ in the body.
-Part of the Lymphoid system, lymphocytes play an important part of the immune system.
+Also known as lymphosarcoma, lymphoma is a malignant cancer of the lymphocytes, cells that can be found in almost every organ in the body.
+Part of the Lymphoid system, lymphocytes play an important part in the immune system.
 Unsurprisingly, lymphoma is also the most common form of cancer found in cats, accounting for 33 percent of all feline tumors.

 Types of Feline Lymphoma

-Since lymphocytes are found almost everywhere in the body, a number of major body systems are subject to feline lymphoma.
+Since lymphocytes are found almost everywhere in the body, several major body systems are subject to feline lymphoma.
 This includes the:

-- Alimentary: Tumors occur in the gastrointestinal tract, abdomen, liver and typically targets older cats, ranging from 9 to 13 years and older.
+- Alimentary: Tumors occur in the gastrointestinal tract, abdomen, liver and typically target older cats, ranging from 9 to 13 years and older.

 - Renal: Lymphoma of this type occurs in the kidneys and is the worst form of lymphoma that occurs in cats.
 The median survival rate is between three and six months.

-- Solitary: A catch-all phrase that includes those body systems not included in the above types of lymphoma.
-They may include the nasal cavity (most common), the skin, or central nervous system.
+- Solitary: This catch-all phrase includes those body systems not included in the above types of lymphoma.
+They may include the nasal cavity (most common), the skin, or the central nervous system.